by Steven K. Roberts

 One inevitable discovery was that the most interesting things seem to happen at the boundaries between specialties, so those tended to be my shadowy haunts.
 Here’s one of my favorite tales from that epoch, written in September 1981 after a mind-bending 2-week jaunt to Stanford to hang out at Artificial Intelligence and LISP conferences, prowl the halls of Xerox PARC, and hobnob with people whose stoned idle musings spawned technological change.
 For a midwestern kid just getting started, this was seductive stuff.

 This article written in the fall of 1981 is one of the results of that immersion, and it was a thrill to make it into the pages of Technology Review, the MIT publication that had long delighted me.
 Some of this is quaint now, and some yet idealistic… but I love that vertiginous feeling of approaching the cusp of something huge.
-(Had I known what I’d be carrying in my pocket 40 years later, I would have cranked up my expectations another order of magnitude!)
+(Had I known what I’d be carrying in my pocket 40 years later, not to mention casual chats with large language models, I would have cranked up my expectations another order of magnitude!)

 Professor Henry Higgins wondered why a woman couldn’t be more like a man.
 Today’s concern is “why can’t a computer be more like a human?”
 But can computers ever “understand” human language and the complexities of human thought?